 What is the event?

 When is the event?

 What is the cost to the organisation for your attendance at the event?

 Are you receiving any complin nentary items (for example tickets to the event)?

-Is accommodation and travel required?
-If yes, please provide details as to how many nights and the mode of travel (e.g. plane, train, private car, Council vehicle).
+equired?
+If yes, please provide deta g. plane, train, private car, Council ve

-What is the community bonofit aginad from you attending this ou ont?

-What is the community benefit What is the community benefit gained from you attending this event?
+What is the community benefit t gained from you attending this ev ent?

-Councillor details Councillor details
+Councillor details

-Name: Signature: Date:
+Name: Name: Signature: Date:

-Confirmation of notification by r Councillor
+Confirmation of notification by / Councillor

 Chief Executive Officer: Signature: Date: